Emmotes/ic_spoilers/docs/feats.md

 Feats that are listed as Free will be available immediately the moment they release.
 Feats with a cost of 50,000 Gems will usually also be available via real money through DLC packs or weekend chest sales.
 Gold chest feats of course can only come from regular Gold Chests.

-For feats that were available in the season pass of prior seasons - please see the [Recurring Event Exclusivity Dates](postrecurringevent.html) page for when we will likely see them for gems.
+For feats that were available in the season pass of prior seasons - please see the [Exclusivity Dates](exclusivitydates.html) page for when we will likely see them for gems.

 <span style="font-size:1.2em;">ⓘ</span> *Note: I filter out all feats that are obviously tests or unfinished - such as having a prohibitively high gem cost or excessive too-far-future release date.*